Back to homepage

 What's still unclear

-The catastrophe became a cable-news story for a while, but the longer-term reality has been settlement administration, legal fights, and community frustration over payments and trust.
+The catastrophe became a cable-news story for a while, but the longer-term reality has been settlement administration, legal fights, payment timing, and community frustration over trust and health questions.

 Deep dive